Jōsei Toda: Tanuki incident

 One incident occurred in 1952 which tarnished the reputation of the young Soka Gakkai movement.
 On the eve of April 28, 1952, a special commemorative event was held at the head temple to honor the 700th anniversary of Nichiren's declaration of his school with 4,000 Soka Gakkai members in attendance.
 As it turns out, Ogasawara had been secretly readmitted to the priesthood without the knowledge of the Soka Gakkai and was present at the event.
 When Ogasawara's presence was discovered, a group of 47 young men, with the participation of Toda and Ikeda, confronted him and demanded an apology for his wartime actions.
 Holte conjectures that 47 youth were chosen to draw a parallel to the Japanese tale of the Forty-seven Ronin.
 During this confrontation Ogasawara kicked Toda and Toda struck him twice.
 Ogasawara refused to apologize for his actions during the war or recant his doctrines.

 The young men then seized Ogasawara, tore off his priestly robe, and forcibly carried him to Makiguchi's grave with a placard inscribed "Tanuki Bozu" (Raccoon Monk) placed on him.
 Under duress he signed a letter of apology at the gravesite.
-Ogasawara filed a complaint with the authorities against Soka Gakkai for assault and battery and later a complaint against the high priest.
+Ogasawara filed a complaint with the authorities against Soka Gakkai for assault and battery and later a complaint with the high priest.
 After Toda's apology, and with Ogasawara's lawsuit against Nissho, public sentiment turned against him and he withdrew both complaints.